More than 40 dancers linked to the Parc Sanitari SJD are participating in Five Days to Dance, an inclusive dance show

 Five Days to Dance: much more than a show

-Five Days to Dance is much more than a stage proposal.
+Five Days to Dance is much more than a stage production.
 It is a community and destigmatising project that uses art as a tool for wellbeing, expression and social connection.
 The initiative creates meeting spaces for people with very diverse realities, fostering inclusion and focusing on the creative process over the final result.

 Recommended Posts